 However, the ingredients may vary across brands and are not fixed.

-These supplements are usually in the form of capsules and tablets but they also come in powder, liquid and gummies.
+These supplements are usually in the form of capsules and tablets but they also come in powder, liquid and gummy vitamin form.

 Hence, they are taken orally.